 To receive notification of documentation updates, navigate to the device product folder on ti.com.
-In the upper right corner, click on Alert me to register and receive a weekly digest of any product information that has changed.
+Click on Subscribe to updates to register and receive a weekly digest of any product information that has changed.
 For change details, review the revision history included in any revised document.

-11.3 Community Resources
+11.3 Support Resources

-TI E2ETM support forums are an engineer's go-to source for fast, verified answers and design help - straight from the experts.
+TI E2E[TM] support forums are an engineer's go-to source for fast, verified answers and design help - straight from the experts.
 Search existing answers or ask your own question to get the quick design help you need.